 - sol (callable) Solution to an ODE obtained with ode.
-For any float or one-dimensional NumPy array o with values in the closed interval [ob, oi], sol(o)[0] are the values of θ at o, and sol(o)[1] are the values of the derivative $d\theta/do$ at o'. sol will only be evaluated in this interval. - ob (float) Parameter o_b , which determines the behavior of the boundary in the problem.
+For any float or onedimensional NumPy array \circ with values in the closed interval [ob, oi], sol (\circ) [0] are the values of θ at \circ , and sol (\circ) [1] are the values of the derivative $d\theta/do$ at o'. sol will only be evaluated in this interval. - ob (float) Parameter o_b , which determines the behavior of the boundary in the problem. - oi (float) Value of the Boltzmann variable at which the solution can be considered to be equal to the initial condition.
+Cannot be less than ob. - D (callable) Function to evaluate D at arbitrary values of the solution.
+Must be callable with a float or NumPy array as its argument.